mbrooker/mbrooker-blog/_posts/2024-12-17-occ-and-isolation.md

 This is the cause of my belief that snapshot isolation, combined with strong consistency, is the right default for most applications and most teams of application programmers: it provides a useful minimum in the sum of worries about anomalies and performance.

-Fundamentally, it does that by observing that read sets are smaller than write sets, for the majority of OLTP applications.
+Fundamentally, it does that by observing that write sets are smaller than read sets, for the majority of OLTP applications (often MUCH smaller).

 *How Low Can We Go?
 How Low Should We Go?*